ayuthmang/ghost-docker/README.md

 ## How to use ?

-1. Create a .env file in root project folder. with
+1. Create a `.env` file in root project folder and put

 ```
 MYSQL_ROOT_PASSWORD=<SUPER_SECRET_PASS>